Who We Are

 We are united in shared values and a commitment to grow love in the world.
 That means we don’t have a creed or statement of belief that members are required to sign or recite.

-For nearly 70 years, members of the UUFA have tried to enact these principles in our congregation.
-We have been known for our firm commitment to social justice and human rights from the beginning.
+For nearly 70 years, members of the UUFA has been known for its firm commitment to social justice and human rights from the beginning.
 In the 1960s, members of our Fellowship led the University of Georgia faculty in supporting campus desegregation.
 Later, other members helped create the Clarke Community Federal Credit Union to serve the needs of lower-income people.

 Not all this work has been outward.
 In 1995, we began our Care Ring program to support and strengthen the members of our fellowship.
 We have also been a safe space for members of the LGBTQI+ community for many years.